 A history that addresses risk factors for eye problems is important.
-This history is readily obtained in settings where a primary caregiver is likely to be present, but it is more challenging to assess at screenings performed in daycare settings and schools.
+It is readily obtained in settings where a primary caregiver is likely to be present, but it is more challenging to assess at screenings performed in daycare settings and schools.

 Parental/caregiver observations on the overall quality of the child's vision, eye alignment, and structural features of the eyes and ocular adnexa are invaluable.
-Poor eye contact by the infant with the caretaker after 8 weeks of age may warrant further assessment.
+Poor eye contact by the infant with the caregiver after 8 weeks of age may warrant further assessment.
 A detailed family history of vision problems, including strabismus, amblyopia, congenital cataract, congenital glaucoma, retinoblastoma, and ocular or systemic genetic disease, should be elicited whenever possible.
-Special attention should be paid to children with a history of known medical risk factors for the development of vision problems, including prematurity, Down syndrome, and cerebral palsy.
-The presence of neuropsychological conditions or learning issues in school should be sought.
+Special attention should be paid to children with a history of known medical risk factors for the development of vision problems, including prematurity, Down syndrome, and cerebral palsy.134 The presence of neuropsychological conditions or learning issues in school should be sought; if present, a vision problem may be the cause or a contributing factor.
 At each well-child check or subsequent screening, the screener should ask about the overall quality of the child's vision.
-Children who have medical conditions that place them at higher risk for eye problems should receive a comprehensive ophthalmic examination soon after diagnosis.
+Children who have underlying medical or genetic conditions that place them at higher risk for eye problems should receive a comprehensive ophthalmic examination soon after diagnosis.
 The parent or caregiver should maintain regular contact with the eye care provider and follow the schedule for future examinations set by that provider.